Henk ten Cate: Middle East and Asia

-On 6 February 2010, it was announced that Ten Cate signed a 6-month contract with the UAE champions Al-Ahli Club (Dubai).
-Only one month later he quit Al-Ahli, after a 5–0 defeat against Al-Sadd.
+On 6 February 2010, it was announced that Ten Cate signed a six-month contract with the UAE champions Al-Ahli.
+Only one month later, he quit Al-Ahli, after a 5–0 defeat against Al-Sadd.

-In April 2010, Umm Salal hired the Dutch coach as a replacement of Gerard Gili.
+In April 2010, Umm Salal hired him as a replacement of Gerard Gili.
 Ten Cate worked as a manager of Umm Salal until February 2011.

 On 5 January 2012, Ten Cate became the manager of Shandong Luneng Taishan in China.
 However, as Shandong Luneng Taishan spent most of the season struggling at the edge of relegation, ten Cate resigned on 6 September.

 On 4 April 2013, he shortly replaced the sacked Michel Vonk as manager of Sparta Rotterdam on a contract running until the end of the season.
 He returned to the Middle East in December 2015 after signing for UAE club Al Jazira, with whom he won the domestic league title in his second (and first full) season.

-In April 2017, he was reportedly offered the job of managing of the Dutch national team, only for him to back out after it appeared the Dutch FA suddenly preferred to give the job to Dick Advocaat.
+In April 2017, he was reportedly offered the job of managing of the Dutch national team, only for him to back out, after it appeared the Dutch FA suddenly preferred to give the job to Dick Advocaat.
 At the same time, Ten Cate was subject to a legal investigation into certain business interests.

 He left Al Jazira in May 2018.

 On 4 November 2019, ten Cate was announced as Al-Ittihad's manager.
 He signed a contract which is due to keep him at Al-Ittihad until the end of the 2019–20 season, but with a possibility to extend the contract at the end of the season.
-However, he was dismissed on 11 February 2020 after a defeat against Damac.
+However, he was dismissed on 11 February 2020, after a defeat against Damac.

 In March 2021, ten Cate returned to Abu Dhabi to manage Al Wahda again.
-He would get sacked in October after a disappointing start to the season.
+He was sacked in October, after a disappointing start to the season.